sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

 +++

 # Musings on Aliasing in Rust for Optimization
+## Experience Report
+**Goal**: I planned to evaluate how well static analysis can do in finding aliasing pointers in the context of performance optimization by comparing the results of [Rupta's](https://github.com/rustanlys/rupta) static analysis to logs of Miri running on various Rust projects.
+Specifically I wanted to compare the number of aliasing pointers found by Rupta at compile time to the number of aliasing pointers found by miri when run on various Rust project's tests.
+If these numbers were similar, it would suggest Rust is particularly well suited for alias analysis.
+If they are significantly different, it would suggest either alias analysis is hard in Rust, more similar to C for example, or more effort could be spent to leverage Rust's aliasing guarentees.

+**What I Did**: I first implemented finding possible aliases using Rupta.
+Rupta performs a context sensitive analysis analysis to dump the memory locations, represented by MIR variables, that any pointer or reference can point to.
+To find the pointers which have a chance at aliasing each other, I reversed this relation, i.e. I dumped a map from memory locations to pointers.
+It is possible to do a better job at pointer analysis here.
+Simply reversing this relation does not take into account pointers which go out of scope before others are created.
+Verifying on small hand created tests this modification seemed to work.
+It's hard to verify the code on larger projects, but the numbers intutively seemed reasonable.
+Spot checking the functions which were noted to have lots of aliases also seemed reasonable.

+I then modified Miri.
+Rust does not currently have a set of aliasing rules.
+Miri implements multiple models of aliasing rules, but the most popular is called [stacked borrows](https://github.com/rust-lang/unsafe-code-guidelines/blob/5854f2adf2081edaeabd77d1241365a5f6b4332a/wip/stacked-borrows.md).
+In short, for each memory location, Miri keeps track of a stack of items.
+Each item represents a pointer with different properties.
+There are then rules for when items are pushed and poped off the stack based on what references are created pointing to a given memory location and what operations are performed on these pointers.
+I recorded various metrics on stack sizes, in particular number of consecutive items of the same type and the total maximum stack sizes.

+Running both of these implementation, I found the surprising result that Miri detected far more aliases than Rupta did.
+As an example, testing on the arena allocator [bumpalo](https://github.com/fitzgen/bumpalo) lead to rupta finding 31 possible aliases and Miri finding 1000.
+I suspect this is due to a similar reason to why my addition to Rupta overestimates possible aliases: Miri keeps track of all references pointing to a given memory location even if they have no chance of aliasing each other.
+This problem may be exasterbated by Miri working dynamically, which means repeat calls to the same function aliasing some allocation will add different items to the stack.

+**Success?**: Upfront, this project failed.
+After seeing the discrepency in these metrics, I found their comparison was not meaningful.
+At best, they measured the same thing, serving as proxies for the amount of aliasing in a given Rust project.
+However, I don't know how to make a convicing argument for this as it's possible for a project with many short immutable lived aliases pairs (the kind not breaking optimizations) look similar by these metrics to a project with long lived aliases between many pointers.
+A proper metric for measuring aliasing in the context of optimization would require some way to know if the aliases detected were important towards optimizations.
+That is, it would require using the aliases found by Rupta to fuel an optimization and comparing that to a similar optimization fueled by a profiling run of Miri.

+To my knowledge, `rustc` doesn't perform any complicated alias analysis, meaning preforming an evaluation of this sort would require writing such an analysis.
+I didn't have time to do that.
+However, even if I did have time, it likely would not be fruitful.
+This is because Rust's aliasing rules don't lead to complicated cases when it comes to optimizing code.
+In reality, it is effectively a binary where some pointers and references must be treated like C pointers with very few aliasing guarentees, and others are given extremely strong aliasing guarentees, making mutable aliases, the type prevention optimizations undefined behavior.
+This can be cleanly lowered to LLVM by simply choosing when to add the `noalias` tag when lowering from MIR.
+LLVM then can perform alias analysis.

+**What Now**: This report is embarrisingly light on fun implementations and emperical data, though the paragraph above hopefully explains the reason for the latter.
+The majority of time on this project went towards understanding alising in Rust, which is surprisingly complicated and ill defined.
+Given this, I'd like to conclude with some musings on aliasing.
+Much of these thoughts will already be common knowledge, though I'll try to bring an interesting throughline through them.

 ## Optimization using Aliasing
 Compilers care about aliasing.
 Consider the following example C code[^1]:
 ```c